mui/mui-x/docs/data/data-grid/editing/editing.md

 ```

 In the following demo, both value parser and value setter were defined for the "Full name" column.
-The value parser converts the value entered to uppercase while the value setter splits the value and saves it correctly into the row object:
+The value parser converts the value entered to uppercase while the value setter splits the value and saves it correctly into the row model:

 {{"demo": "ValueParserSetterGrid.js", "bg": "inline", "defaultCodeOpen": false}}